 For instance, an article by The Psychologist argued that Sendak’s work tends to focus “on child rage and emotional unavailability of a mother.
 That rage then manifests in an altered state of consciousness, like a dream or fantasy.”
 In Hereditary, we see how this rage manifests in Annie, who talks about almost killing her children while sleepwalking, and who harbors a conspicuous amount of rage towards her emotionally unavailable mother.

-But the final few nightmarish scenes of the movie also slip the film into an “altered state of consciousness,” one where events defy logic and science and the rules of the movie’s own reality become wilfully fractured and aktered.
+But the final nightmarish scenes of the movie also slip the film into an “altered state of consciousness,” one where events defy logic and science and the rules of the film’s own reality become willfully fractured.

 If you want to get all tin foil hat about those scenes, you could even argue that the thing Peter has inherited from his genetics isn’t Satanic power, but is in fact sleepwalking, and that the third act of the movie is all a harrowing waking dream – one with potentially fatal results – and that his sleepwalking is a symptom of his mourning for his sister and his rage towards his mom.

 By slipping into a fantasy world as a reaction to his reality, Peter finds superiority, is given the space to be free, and can punish his parents as unjustly as he feels he’s been punished.

 After all, like Max in Where the Wild Things Are, Peter wanted to play freely (by attending a party without his sister tagging along), felt inferior (his sister was Grandma’s “favorite” and is given much more attention than him), and is ultimately punished by his mom (for the death of his sister which happened beyond his control).

 However, in becoming King Paimon, Peter gains control, freedom, power, and superiority.
 The crown is placed on his head and the wild rumpus can begin.